PRISCILLA ANANY - DIRECTOR

 Priscilla's debut feature film, “Children of the Mountain”, premiered at the 2016 Tribeca Film Festival, where she went on to earn the jury award for Best New Director.
 "Children of the Mountain" was distributed by Candy Factory Films and is available on Amazon and iTunes.
 Her current projects include producing both a narrative feature film for Netflix International and a new narrative series for a major network.

-CLAIRE MCCLANAHAN, WRITER / PRODUCER / "LAUREN"
+CLAIRE MCCLANAHAN, WRITER / PRODUCER / "JANE"

 Claire's work as a writer and producer has been honored at the Telly, Gracie Allen and New England Emmy Awards, and screened at the LA Shorts and Arizona Film Festivals.